 To access the publish page, click the yellow publish button on your profile page or the yellow publish button above your user icon.

-The publish page is a list of all of the teams and bases to which you have access.
+The publish page is a list of all of the workspaces and bases to which you have access.
 It also shows which bases you've already published.
 To search for a particular base, you can use the search box under the creator profile.
-Note that you must be at least a base creator or a team owner in order to publish a base—if you have edit- or read-only access to a base, you will not be allowed to publish that base on Airtable Universe.
+Note that you must have at least creator-level permissions for a base (as either a workspace or base collaborator) in order to publish that base.
+If you only have editor or read-only access to a base, you will not be allowed to publish that base on Airtable Universe.

 To publish a base, click on that base's icon from the Publish page.